luxfi/docs/network/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ## Set the Config Files

-Lux-CLI supports uploading the full set of configuration files for a blockchain:
+Lux CLI supports uploading the full set of configuration files for a blockchain:

 - Genesis File